conda-incubator/conda-store/SECURITY.md

 > **Note** > `conda-store` migrated to CalVer in September 2023, and the last version before that was [`0.4.15`](https://github.com/conda-incubator/conda-store/releases/tag/v0.4.15.2).

 You should feel comfortable upgrading if you're using our documented public APIs and pay attention to `DeprecationWarnings`.
-Whenever there is a need to break compatibility, it is announced in the [Changelog](./CHANGELOG.md) and raises a `DeprecationWarning` before it's finally really broken.
+Whenever there is a need to break compatibility, it is announced in the [Changelog](./CHANGELOG.md) and will raise a `DeprecationWarning` before it's finally really broken.

 ## Reporting a Vulnerability